What is Organization determination?

 For expedited requests, please call or fax using the contact numbers above.

 NOTE: If your doctor tells us that your health requires a fast coverage decision, we will automatically agree to give you one.

 Step 2 – We consider your request for medical care coverage and give you a coverage decision

 Standard coverage decision.

 Generally, we use the standard deadlines for giving you our decision.
-A standard coverage decision means we will give you an answer within 5 business days after we receive your request.
+A standard coverage decision means we will give you an answer within 14 days after we receive your request.